StephanThierry/nodejs4synologynas/README.md

 ### Running a REST server on Synology NAS using Node.js and MariaDB (MySQL)
 `Searchterms: NodeJS service on Synology NAS, Running Node.JS on Synology NAS, Node on Synology NAS.`

+This guide covers:
+1. Installation of NodeJS on Synology
+1. How to get your NodeJS process to run in the background
+1. Keep your process running after NAS restart
+1. Maintenance for long-term service
+1. Running multiple NodeJS processes on different ports
+1. Using your Node process to service https which requires a SSL/TLS certificate

 There are a lot of good resources out there for Node.js services that do just about anything.
 So in this project I will be focusing on all the [yak-shaving](https://en.wiktionary.org/wiki/yak_shaving) that goes into making the whole setup actually work.
 When everything is running it's up to you to make something useful.
 This guide should work on most Synology NAS servers from the smallest ones with an old ARM processer and 512MB RAM like the DS214se, to the larger versions with a newer Intel CPU and +4GB RAM like the DS918+.

 The purpose of this project is to explain all the steps to get Node.js up and running on your Synology NAS and to keep it running